-Discover your visual language at Cambridge School of Art on this full-time, practice-based illustration course.
+Discover your visual language at Cambridge School of Art by studying this full-time, practice-based Illustration Degree course.
 Choose to study abroad for one semester and join our annual overseas drawing trip.
 Get support to find work placements and work experience, and take part in live briefs set by local industry.
 Develop your own unique creative style on your way to a career as a professional illustrator.

 Being an illustrator is a great way to find your own creative voice, and one that allows you to share your creativity with the world through many different projects.
 UK creative industries have never been so vibrant, global and high profile, and illustration is involved across many different aspects of them.
 You might illustrate books; become a satirical cartoonist; design film sets, product labels or community murals; or even work on animated films.